VirtoCommerce/vc-platform/docs/old-versions/vc113userguide/settings/application-settings.md

 <img src="../../../assets/images/docs/image2014-2-3_15_17_32.png" />

-button.В Translate the saved file in the text editor.
+button.
+Translate the saved file in the text editor.
 After all the text has been translated import it into the system using Localization import funcionality.
 To import the translation go to "Import" tab which is under Localization tab.
 Create an import job and run it.